alrekr/AcmeCorporation/readme.md

 - insert and read permissions to the `acme.RaffleParticipant` table, and
 - insert and read permissions to the `acme.RaffleEntry` table.

-### Example database setup script
+### Database setup script

-The below script must be run as a user with permissions to create logins, users, databases and tables, eg. a `sysadmin`.
+The below script must be run as a user before running the application first time with permissions to create logins, users, databases and tables, eg. a `sysadmin`.

 ```sql
 use master